XeTute/HANNA/README.md

 # ANNA
 ANNA(Asadullah's Neural Network Architecture) is our new experimental architecture which we actively develop.
 It's supposed to be a more efficient alternative to the Transformers architecture for roleplaying, story-telling and similar tasks which don't require the amount of performance as the average Transformer model offers.
 Currently, it's simply an implementation of a MLP(Multi-Layer-Perceptron) with thread support for large datasets with minimal to no overhead using the ANNA::train function.
+As far as we know, SIMD is automatically applied to std::vector for compilers like GCC and MSVC.

 # Getting started
 Ensure you have `git` and `g++` installed on the device you want to run following commands on.